 Xray/CT review on site

 Both seasonal and perennial allergies have a host of different symptoms and are often confused with viral or bacterial infections.
 Congestion, runny nose, itchy, red eyes, sneezing, coughing, headaches, and postnasal drainage may be a symptom of an allergic reaction instead of a virus.
 Pollen and dust allergies can cause sinus infections or even trigger asthma attacks with shortness of breath and chest tightness.
 Rare cases may cause drops in blood pressure, shortness of breath, unconsciousness, or anaphylaxis.
 Some allergies can cause skin rashes such as eczema or atopic dermatitis, contact dermatitis, hives or urticarial, and swelling or angioedema.
+It is important to have the proper seasonal allergies treatment.

 Patients who suffer from seasonal or perennial allergies, asthma, sinusitis, or allergic skin disorders are evaluated with skin surface or prick tests, intradermal tests, or by blood RAST testing to find pollen, mold, dust, or food allergies.
 This testing can also be used for patients with possible drug and bee sting allergies.
 X-ray screening of sinuses or chests may be required for certain allergies, and screenings can be computerized CT or conventional.